MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-advanced-example.md

 ### Customer Rewards page extension objects

 #### Customer card page extension object
 A page extension object can be used to add new functionality to pages that are part of the Dynamics 365 for Finance and Operations, Business edition service.
-The following page extension object extends the **Customer Card** page object by adding two field controls; **RewardLevel** and **RewardPoints** after the Name field control on the page.
+The following page extension object extends the **Customer Card** page object by adding two field controls: **RewardLevel** and **RewardPoints** after the Name field control on the page.
 The fields are added in the layout section.

 ```
 pageextension 50100 "Customer Card Ext." extends "Customer Card"